jsturma/jstoolbox/cloud/azure/vm/README.md

 - REST-only: uses OAuth2 and Azure ARM/Blob REST APIs
 - Snapshots each managed disk and performs server-side copy to Blob Storage
 - Uploads VM configuration JSON to the same container
+- Optional on-premise replication: download all exports to local path
 - Parallelism:
   - Per-VM: multiple VMs export concurrently
   - Per-disk: disks on a VM export concurrently